-The ECQ essays are required for entry into the SES and are used by many departments and agencies in selection, performance management and leadership development for management and executive positions.
+The ECQ essays are required for entry into the SES and are used by many departments and agencies in the selection, performance management, and leadership development for management and executive positions.

 The ECQs define the competencies to build a Federal corporate culture to drive for results, serve customers and build successful teams and coalitions with and outside the organization.
 Typically these essays are 1-2 pages each.
 FederalResumes.net writes ECQ statements using examples to show how you uniquely add value.